GieskerB/AspectCppLibrary/docs/generated_docs/after_logging_ah.rst

 **Detailed Description:**

+    In conjunction with this aspect use an aspect that provides a implementation for the acp::logging_msg_builder::build_after_msg() method.
     Similar to the `BeforeLogging` aspect, this aspect logs the function signature - but only - after the function has executed.

 *In file* ``src/functions/after_logging.ah``